-Pro-Line Sports Betting vs. Offshore Sportsbooks
+Our Comparison of Pro-Line Sports Betting vs. Offshore Sportsbooks

 Comparing offshore sportsbooks and Pro-Line Sports Betting is like comparing apples and oranges.
-Sure they both offer sports related wagering, but that’s where the similarities end.
+Sure they both offer sports-related wagering, but that’s where the similarities end.
 The Ontario Lottery and Gaming Corporation is an organization dedicated to padding the government coffers with gambling money.
 As such, “easy money” activities such as lotteries and bingo services get the lion’s share of attention.
 For offshore online sportsbooks, sports is their biggest attraction.
 Many will offer casino games and/or Poker rooms, but these are extra pieces to the big draw of sports betting.

 Offshore online sportsbooks face much more competition as they focus on the North American market, not just one Canadian province.
-As such, in addition to betting betting options that include Straight Bets, Parlays, Props and Teasers, there is the ability to combine bets across Money Lines, Point Spreads and Totals and buy points.
+As such, in addition to betting options that include Straight Bets, Parlays, Props and Teasers, there is the ability to combine bets across Money Lines, Point Spreads and Totals and buy points.
 There’s truly no comparison between betting options and lines offered with Pro-Line and offshore sportsbooks.

 The high level of competition between offshore options truly does benefit the player with 24/7 customer service coming standard via methods such as email, live chat and toll-free telephone.
 For those of you who want to get more bang for their buck, bonuses and other promotions are standard across the offshore sportsbook industry, while you’ll be lucky to find one per year on Pro-Line.